 Armored combat in the SCA resembles medieval foot tournaments.
 Combatants can face each other in single combat in tournaments, or can take part in large melee battles that can have dozens or even hundreds of combatants on each side.

 Since we prefer that no one gets hurt, SCA combatants wear real armor and use rattan swords.
 Rattan, which looks like bamboo but has a solid core, is springy enough to absorb some of the force of the blow without snapping, and light enough to approximate the weight of a steel sword.
-Swords are constructed by wrapping a yard-long piece of rattan in duct tape and attaching a hilt.
-Building armor is much more complex – a complete suit has many parts, which can be made from hammered steel, rivets, leather, even rigid plastic (if well-disguised).
+Swords are constructed by wrapping a yard-long piece of rattan in strapping tape and duct tape and attaching a hilt.
+Building armor is much more complex – a complete suit has many parts, which can be made from hammered steel, rivets, leather, even well-disguised rigid plastic.
 Some pieces of armor can take many, many hours to construct.

 SCA fencing has its own set of marshals who supervise the authorization process.
 New fencers must demonstrate their knowledge of the rules and ability to participate safely before they can compete in tournaments.